Which bus routes will serve the DTC?

 RIPTA cleans and maintains bus shelters using in-house maintenance staff or private contractors.
 Unfortunately, with about 5,000 bus stops in our statewide system, we are not able to remove snow at all locations.
-However, we may try to find local partners to adopt DTC stations for light cleaning and snow removal.
+However, we may try to find local partners to adopt DTC stops for light cleaning and snow removal.

 Will non-traditional revenue streams be considered to help generate funds for operations and maintenance?
-RIPTA hopes to identify revenue generating opportunities to help support DTC operations, such as the use of advertising or offering naming rights at stations.
+RIPTA hopes to identify revenue generating opportunities to help support DTC operations, such as the use of advertising.

 Will DTC shelters be made of glass, which seems prone to damage?

-We are carefully considering maintenance needs as part of our design process and will design shelters and other amenities to be as resistant as possible to damage and vandalism.
+We are carefully considering maintenance needs as part of our design process and plan to construct shelters and other amenities to be as resistant as possible to damage and vandalism.
 Instead of glass panels, we plan to use a polycarbonate material and to make sure RIPTA has an inventory of replacement panels on hand in case of damage.

 There are already too many street signs in the Jewelry District and other areas?
 Is there a plan to manage

-The DTC team will be developing a signage and wayfinding plan as part of the design process.
+The DTC team will be developing a signage plan as part of the design process.

 Private security is utilized only at Kennedy Plaza, where more than 30,000 RIPTA riders pass through each day.
 At other stops, we rely on the eyes and ears of local law enforcement.
 However, all RIPTA vehicles do provide on-board security surveillance, and we plan to illuminate all DTC stops with good lighting.